Janmansh/Hackverse-2.0/README.md

   * `model.h5` (file)

 * This implementation by default detects gestures on all hands in the webcam feed.
 With a simple 4-layer CNN, the test accuracy reached 58.2% in 50 epochs.
+Press 'q' to close the camera when finished